isabella232/advertising-cloud.en/help/dsp/admin/advertiser-settings.md

 **[!UICONTROL Advertiser Name]:** The advertiser name.

 **[!UICONTROL Category]:** The category in which the advertiser’s business operates.
-The category will be communicated to the publishers when you bid on inventory.
+The category is communicated to the publishers when you bid on inventory.
 Make sure you choose a category that aligns with your ads, or publishers may reject your ads.

 >[!NOTE]
 >